napari/docs/docs/tutorials/fundamentals/viewer.md

 You can select layers, which highlights them, by clicking on their layer widget.
 Multiple layers can be simultaneously selected using either `shift` click to select all the layers in between two clicked-on layers or `Ctrl`+click (Windows) or `Command`+click to select just the clicked on layers respectively.

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.

-The `Viewer` object also contains the `LayerList` object that allows access to the data of all the layers by:

 The {class}`Viewer<napari.Viewer>` object also contains the {class}`LayerList` object that allows access to the data of all the layers with: